nancydrewdatabase/nancydrewdatabase.github.io/content/General/Learning/Music.md

 ---
 tags:
+  - learning
   - music
 ---
 There are multiple puzzles that involve reading music and playing music to fulfill a puzzle, usually on a piano.
 Every game gives instructions on how to solve the music puzzle as part of a code.
+However, learning how to read music makes it that much easier to solve.

 - Play the piano, shows the notes in the browser
 	- [Virtual Piano](https://www.musicca.com/piano)